Jules Bourcier

 Claude Marie Jules Bourcier (/fr/; 19 February 1797 - 9 March 1873) was a French naturalist and expert on hummingbirds.

+Biography

 Bourcier was born in Cuisery, Saône-et-Loire.
 He was the mayor of Millery, Rhône from 1832 to 1837, and he was the French consul to Ecuador from 1849 to 1850.
 In 1857, he became a corresponding member of the Société linnéenne de Lyon.

 Bourcier named a number of new hummingbird species, either alone or with other ornithologists, such as Adolphe Delattre and Martial Etienne Mulsant.

 The following hummingbird species bear his name: